numtel/wrap-on-privacy/README.md

 * [Blockchain privacy and regulatory compliance: Towards a practical equilibrium](https://www.sciencedirect.com/science/article/pii/S2096720923000519)

-    How to integrated ASPs into Wrap on Privacy?
-There must be more than just adding a second merkle tree calculation to the proof that's unchecked by the contract
+    How to integrate ASPs into Wrap on Privacy?
+Is there more than just adding a second merkle tree calculation to the proof that is not verified by the contract?

 ## License